 India can feel like challenging and dizzying place for travelers.
 It can feel chaotic.
 This is all an illusion.
 It’s not dangerous as it is unpredictable.
 But even that is an illusion.
-I thought I’d tackle the top questions I get asked about traveling India and the top travel tips on India.
+I thought I’d tackle the top questions I get asked about traveling India and travel tips on Indian culture.

 5 Top Travel Tips India: Surviving Indian Culture